 Jacksonville, FL 32202

-Mr. Edgecombe received his Juris Doctor from Florida Coastal School of Law, Jacksonville, Florida in 2009; and he received a Master of Science in 2003 and Bachelor of Arts in 2002, both from the University of Florida.
+Mr. Edgecombe received his Juris Doctor from Florida Coastal School of Law in 2009, and he received a Master of Science in 2003 and Bachelor of Arts in 2002, both from the University of Florida.
 While in law school, Mr. Edgecombe served as Submissions Editor of the Law Review and was a teaching assistant for Legal Research and Writing.

 Eugene Fuller '10